pep-dortmund/toolbox-workshop/README.md

 ## Working with git
-We are using `black` and `nbqa-black` as auto-formatters for to ensure code quality.
+We are using `black` and `nbqa-black` as auto-formatters to ensure code quality.
 To make sure these tools are running every time you make a commit, set up our ``pre-commit hook`` via
 ```
 $ pre-commit install
 ```
 before your first commit.
 The `pre-commit hook` will run the auto-formatters and reject a commit if any of the checks fail.
-Any failing checks can then be solved by fixing issues reported by the `pre-commit hook`.
+Any failing checks can then be solved by fixing the issues reported by the `pre-commit hook`.

 We use the github workflow in this repository, see <https://guides.github.com/introduction/flow/>.